-Along with changes in universe, procedural changes limit the comparability of this variable over time.
+Along with changes in universe, procedural and questionnaire changes limit the comparability of this variable over time.
 In 1970, a respondent representing the family (a proxy) could answer the question associated with CIGSDAY for other family members age 17+.
 In 1976-1977 and 1997 forward, except in rare cases where disability precluded self-reporting, sample persons (1976-1977) and sample adults (1997 forward) answered the question themselves.
 Because self-reporting is likely to be more accurate than proxy reporting, researchers should exercise caution when comparing results between 1970 and 1976-1977/1997 forward.

 - 1970: Persons age 17+.

 - 1983; 1985; 1987; 1988: Sample persons age 18+.